tkrclient/iogames-draw/README.md

 - has eraser feature
 - remembers, by default, the last 10000 drawing points...
 - has wipe clipboard (client-side only, because annoying...)
+- extremely small codebase (less than 1000 loc, not counting dependencies)
+- only about five dependencies

 ## Whiteboard Example